fenago/python-networking-sysadmins/scripting/lab_guides/Lab_4.md

 Reading configuration files
 ---------------------------------------------

-In this section, we are going learn about the `configparser` module of Python.
-By using the `configparser` module, you can manage user-editable configuration files for the application.

-The common use of these configuration files is that users or system administrators can edit the files using a simple text editor to set application defaults and then the application will read and, parse them and act based on the contents written in them.

 To read a configuration file, `configparser` has the `read()` method.
 Now, we will write a simple script named